 Michael White described narrative explorations as journeys with therapists as companions, guided by a range of therapeutic practices or maps.
 These journeys awake in people a sense of agency, a realization that they can actively shape their own lives.
 We are delighted to welcome teachers from Narrative Practices Adelaide to guide us in studying practices that develop embodied responses, resonance, and agency.
-Registration is open for the first course in this series, An Introduction to Rich Story Development!
-This course draws from Maggie Carey’s recent workshop in Shelburne, Vermont, Catching up with Narrative therapy: The Art of Going Slowly with Intent.
-Watch this website for the next course in this series, now in development, which demonstrates three live interviews using a whiteboard.
+Our first course, An Introduction to Rich Story Development! draws from Maggie Carey’s workshop in Shelburne, Vermont, Catching up with Narrative therapy: The Art of Going Slowly with Intent.
+Watch this website for a mini-course in this series, now in development, which demonstrates three live interviews using a whiteboard.

 Where the buses don’t run yet: Contemporary Narrative Therapy- Currently (July 2020) in Development

 Narrative in action– Two Courses Available!

 We asked practitioners, “What are you most excited about in your everyday practice?” and this is what emerged.
-These mini-courses explore cutting edges in practice by experienced narrative practitioners.
+These courses explore cutting edges in practice by experienced narrative practitioners.
 Our first course in this series—Queer Counseling and Narrative Practice with Charley Lang—began in September, 2014, and Escaping Blame: Helping Couples Develop Account-Ability with Larry Zucker opened in September 2016.
 Both are currently open for registration at any time!
-Other Narrative in Action courses now in development include:
+Additional Narrative in Action mini courses now in development include:

 Are you Interested?